gaeba95/Teaching-HEIGVD-RES-2019-Labo-SMTP/README.md

-To use our tools you have to edits this 3 files with the right configuration.
+To use our tools you have to edit this 3 files with the right configuration.
 After that you can start the jar file contained in the release directory.

 To start the jar use this command : `java -jar MailRobot.jar --config <path to the config directory>`